-At Map & Fire, we posted a short survey on our website to learn how people think about and improve their business.
+At Map & Fire, we posted a survey on our website to learn how people think about and improve their brand.
 Two of the questions are:

-- Is the overall vision and strategy of your business documented in a shareable format?
+- Is the overall brand strategy of your business documented in a shareable format?

-- Do you have a clear way to systematically improve your business over time?
+- Do you have a clear way to improve your brand over time?

-The survey hasn’t been up long, but the early results show about 60% of the people need help with documenting, and 80% need help with ways to improve their business over time.
+The results show that 60% of founders and marketers need help with documenting, and 80% need help with ways to improve their business over time.

 Unfortunately, your head is a terrible place to keep this information.

-So, if you’re relying on your memory to make sense of your entire business and track progress, you’re bound to repeat mistakes and maybe even go in circles.
+So, if you rely on your memory to make sense of your entire brand and track progress, you’re bound to repeat mistakes and maybe even go in circles.

 To fix this, you need to get those ideas out of your head and into some kind of document that you can share and actively improve.
 This could take several forms, such as a business model canvas, pitch deck, business plan, or something even simpler.
 But whatever it is, it has to be written down somehow.

 Once your thoughts on your direction are structured in writing, you can move to something even more important: make meaningful improvements to them.